spoonbobo/nv-virtual-assistant/README.md

 if query == <intent>: return [<message>]
 ```

 Similarly, the initial message from this sample application can be changed at <code>webapp-flask/app.py</code>.
-The sample application uses a List object to represent paragraphs of responses:
+The sample application uses a List object to represent a message:

 ```
 ["Sentence1", "Sentence2", "", ...]